Now's the time for fox baiting

 As fox baiting season begins, landholders are encouraged to work with Local Land Services and neighbours to control this damaging feral pest.

 Autumn is a very effective time for fox control as young foxes are moving into new areas to set up their home territory.

 Fox baiting programs improve lambing percentages, reduce disease spread and limit their impact on native fauna.

-Areas with group fox baiting have significantly fewer foxes, reports Tim Seears, Team Leader Invasive Species & Plant Health with Central Tablelands Local Land Services.
+Areas with group fox baiting have significantly fewer foxes, reports Tim Seears, Team Leader Invasive Species and Plant Health with Central Tablelands Local Land Services.

-"Spotlight counts have shown that fox numbers can be up to 85 % less in group fox baiting areas compared to non-baiting areas," Mr Seears said.
+"Spotlight counts have shown that fox numbers can be up to 85 percent less in group fox baiting areas compared to non-baiting areas," Mr Seears said.